spacecapy/Rosalind/README.md

 # Rosalind
-Solutions to the problems presented in Rosalind
+Solutions to the problems presented on Rosalind

 Link: http://rosalind.info